Spycsh/runspec/README.md

 ```

 In JMeter, create a `ThreadGroup` with 200 threads (users) in 1 loop.
 In the `HTTP Request` enter the above json in the request body.
 Meanwhile, in the `HTTP Header Manager`, specify the header `Content-Type` to be `application/json;charset=UTF-8`.

-The preliminary test result is that it is able to handle about 200 request at a time on my machine.

 ## To do